caramboleyo/tilia-deno-local-json-database/README.md

 const collection = new Collection({ filename: './collection.json.db', autoload: true });
 ```

-When you instantiate a collection you can pass it a config object with a couple
+When you instantiate a collection you can pass it a config object with a couple of options:
-of options:

 `filename`: The filename is the absolute path to your target file.
-If no
-filename is provided, DnDB will automatically create one in the current
-working directory, and if a full path is not specified, it will resolve the
-file name within the CWD.
+If no filename is provided, DnDB will automatically create one in the current working directory, and if a full path is not specified, it will resolve the file name within the CWD.

-`autoload`: The autoload option runs the `loadDatabase` method which creates
-the persistent file the first time DnDB is running in your project, this is
-optional, but if the loadDatabase method is not executed, the instance will
-not work until the persistent file exists.
+`autoload`: The autoload option runs the `loadFromFile` method which creates the persistent file the first time a collection is initialized, this is optional, but if the `loadFromFile` method is not executed, the instance will assume the file exists.

 `bufSize`: The bufSize parameter rewrites the default size of the buffer.
-It
-must be indicated in numbers and represents the amount of bytes to be
+It must be indicated in numbers and represents the amount of bytes to be allocated.
-allocated.
 By default 4096 bytes.

 ## Insert

-All data types are allowed, but field names starting with '$' are reserved for
+All data types are allowed, but field names starting with '$' are reserved for data querying.
-data querying.

 If the document does not already contain an `_id` field, it will be automatically generated.
 The `_id` of a document, once set, shouldn't be modified.